 Frank Sinatra was one of the greatest jazz singers in the world, with the most impeccable phrasing (helped along by listening to Billie Holiday, although his enormous body of recorded work indicates otherwise because we’re so accustomed to listening to those familiar arrangements.

-I have it on good word, however – having worked with many great colleagues who played in his concert, casino and society performances – that he never sang a song the same way twice.
+I have it on good word, however – having worked with many great colleagues who played in his concert, casino and philanthropic performances – that he never sang a song the same way twice.